Kirawa

 Kirawa was a ferry on Sydney Harbour.
-She was a near identical sister vessel with Kanangra both of which were launched in 1912 during the early-twentieth pre-Sydney Harbour Bridge boom years of Sydney Ferries Limited.
+She was a near identical sister vessel with Kanangra, both of which were launched by Sydney Ferries Limited in 1912 during the ferry boom years before Sydney Harbour Bridge was constructed.

 They were the first of four steel-hulled "K-class" ferries (the majority of the type were timber-hulled).
 At 45 metres in length and with passenger capacity of almost 1,000, and they were among the largest of the Sydney Ferries Ltd fleet.
-At launch, the press noted Kirawa was built for the then new Cremorne service, which was then run separately to the Mosman route.
-She would, however, soon also work the Mosman route with sister Kanangra.
+At launch, the press noted Kirawa was built for service to Cremorne, which they ran in addition to a route to Mosman.

 Kirawa was decommissioned in 1953.
-Sister Kanangra, however, was in passenger service until 1985 and is now part of the Sydney Heritage Fleet and is moored at Rozelle Bay undergoing restoration.

-Sydney Ferries Limited generally choose Australian Aboriginal names for the early twentieth "K-class" steamers.
+Kanangra was in passenger service until 1985 and is now part of the Sydney Heritage Fleet and is moored at Rozelle Bay undergoing restoration.
+Sydney Ferries Limited generally choose Australian Aboriginal names for the early 20th century "K-class" steamers.
 "Kirawa" is thought to mean "looking for them".

 Background

-Kirawa was built for Sydney Ferries Limited during the early twentieth century boom in cross-Harbour travel prior to the 1932 opening of the Sydney Harbour Bridge.
+Kirawa was built for Sydney Ferries Limited during the early 20th century ferry boom in Sydney Harbour prior to the 1932 opening of the Sydney Harbour Bridge.
 At the time, the company ran one of the largest ferry fleets in the world.
-Both her and sister, Kanangra, were part of broader type of around 25 double-ended timber screw ferries - the Sydney K-class ferries - that the company commissioned between the 1890s and early 1920s to meet the booming demand.
+Both her and sister Kanangra were part of broader type of around 25 double-ended timber screw ferries—the Sydney K-class ferries—that the company commissioned between the 1890s and early 1920s to meet the booming demand.

 The two ferries followed the Sydney Ferries Limited convention of naming their vessels after Australian Aboriginal words starting with "K".
 "Kirawa" is thought to me "looking for you".